siyb/tcl-oo-json/README.md

 in the class, that need to be treated as lists during the serialization process.
 The __LISTS field will NOT be serialized and will therefore not appear in the generated JSON.
 If a TCL list is declared as a list, it is serialized as a JSON array.

+## __IGNORE

+The __IGNORE list contains all fields that should be ignore.
+As with __LISTS, users must explicitly ignore fields.
+The __IGNORE field is not persisted to JSON.

 ## License